Hyle-org/devhub-hyle/docs/index.md

 ---
-description: Hylé is the lean blockchain that makes building provable apps easy.
+description: Hylé is the new-generation Layer 1 network for the era of unchained applications.
 This is your developer documentation.
 ---

 # Home

-[Hylé](https://hyle.eu/) is a lean blockchain that lets you easily take your provable application onchain.
+[Hylé](https://hyle.eu/) is the new-generation Layer 1 network for the era of unchained applications.

 !!! note
     This developer portal and the project itself are still evolving.
 [Join us on Telegram](https://t.me/hyle_org) if you need assistance or wish to provide feedback.
 Issues and PRs on [this documentation's GitHub repository](https://github.com/Hyle-org/devhub-hyle) are also very welcome!